 Subjects of the podcast-series will be the works of the most important Classical authors, which largely coincide with the course “Classical Cultures” offered in most universities in the United States.
 The six videos—three about Greek authors, three about Latin authors—will cover the major literary genres of antiquity and will be in chronological order, so as to offer a general overview on Classical culture.
-Professional actor David Skeist will voice the scripts and Marta Discepoli will design and video-edit.

 The videos will be available for free on YouTube.
 This serves a democratic purpose: as an open access resource, it will assuage the idiosyncrasy and elitism of classical studies.
 At the same time it will promote CUNY to a larger public and enhance its online visibility.
 Finally it will financially sustain itself through YouTube advertisement: thus the project will both make knowledge available to all and maintain a high quality.